 Visualizing the procurement process

-If the steps above are giving you a slight anxiety attack, don’t worry—we have a solution: visualization.
+If the steps above are giving you some anxiety, don’t worry—we have a solution.
 Procurement cycles are more easily understood through visuals.
 With Lucidchart, you can create your own customized procurement process flowchart with one of our templates.

 In our visual workspace, you can tweak the process in real time for greater efficiency.
 But it goes far beyond just tweaking the process.
 You can also: